 In other words, to qualify as a public charity, your 501(c)(3) must have “broad” public support and not be funded by just a few people or families.
 So, if you do not intend to focus some of your resources on getting donations from the general public, then a public charity is not for you.
 A 501(c)(3) Private Foundation still can be the right choice for you, as it still has many of the benefits described above, but recognize that you will have to deal with many additional burdensome regulations.

 Option 1b.
 501(c)(4) Social welfare organization – don’t even think about it

 If you’re considering a 501(c)(4) Social Welfare Organization – a tax-exempt entity promoting social good that cannot accept tax-deductible donations – don’t.
 We did, hoping that maybe because the 501(c)(4) can’t accept tax-deductible donations, the IRS would be more lenient about UBTI.
 But, we were wrong.
 All tax-exempt organizations must pay taxes on UBTI.
-We quickly saw that the 501(c)(4) had no advantages when it came to our goals over the 501(c)(3), and discarded it is an option.
-For some of you – specifically those of you who plan to do a lot of lobbying or don’t want to disclose your donors – a 501(c)(4) may be an option, but that’s beyond the scope of this article.
+We quickly saw that the 501(c)(4) had no advantages when it came to our goals over the 501(c)(3) and discarded it as an option.
+For some of you – specifically, those of you who plan to do a lot of lobbying or don’t want to disclose your donors – a 501(c)(4) may be an option, but that’s beyond the scope of this article.

 The UBTI issue and the fear of potentially losing our tax-exempt status from too many sales to commercial enterprises led us to conclude that as much as we wanted to be a 501(c)(3), it simply wouldn’t work for our business model.
 So, we moved on to evaluating other legal forms.